Lake Matoaka

 Lake Matoaka is a mill pond on the campus of the College of William & Mary in Williamsburg, Virginia, located in the College Woods.
 Originally known both as Rich Neck Pond for the surrounding Rich Neck Plantation and Ludwell's Mill Pond for Philip Ludwell who owned it, Lake Matoaka was constructed around 1700 to power a gristmill.
 The pond was renamed after acquisition by the college to bear the Powhatan name for Pocahontas.
+The lake was acquired by William & Mary in the 1920s.
 Construction projects by the Civilian Conservation Corps, college, and others have contributed to the lake becoming a site for outdoor entertainment and recreation.

 Description

 Lake Matoaka is located on the western edge of the College of William & Mary's campus in Williamsburg, a city in southeastern Tidewater Virginia.
 Bordering the eastern portion of the roughly 150 hectare College Woods, the body of water is roughly 0.17 km2 with a maximum depth of 4.8 m.
 Water from the lake empties into College Creek.
 The dam on the south side of the lake is traversed by Jamestown Road.

 The lake is heavily populated by fish and turtles despite poor water quality.
 The "Near Side" is adjacent to developed campus and has in recent years been a prothonotary warbler breeding site.
 Also on the Near Side are the Keck Environmental Field Lab, the renovated original amphitheater, and the ruins of the second amphitheater.
 A small boathouse operates from this side, with paths and bridges connecting the lakeside to campus near the William & Mary Police Department offices.

 The core samples from sediment in Lake Matoaka have been studied for the lakebed's capacity to retain historic atmospheric information.
 Among the discoveries were microscopic spheroidal carbonaceous particles left by fly ash from coal-fire furnaces in the Eighteenth Century during Williamsburg's industrial and political peak and lead particulates traced to production in 19th-century Galena, Illinois.